xscr33m/TraderPlusEditor/README.md

 - Dark Grey Themed
 - Set variables for all products in a category
 - Easily add and remove products and categories
+- Sort entries as you like
+- Optional preview of selected product
+- Auto search for updates
+- And much more!

 ## Sneak-Preview